joedlcolvin/HTM-NLP/README.md

 1. Go to the project home directory and run "python code/test_similarity.py sample_size wordnet_ic" to measure the similarity of word1 and word2.
 2. Currently support SDR overlap score and WordNet path_similarity and wup_similarity, because other similarity scores cannot compare similarity between words with different POS.
 3. Depending on the memory of your machine, you may want to use a small sample.
+4. We use Pearson Correlation Coefficient and Concordance Correlation Coefficient to measure the correlation between the SDR overlap and WordNet similarity measures.